MLH/mlh-hackathon-organizer-guide/team.md

 You’ll have to iterate on this pitch a ton to make it work, but it’s totally doable.
+If you haven’t already, read [How to Win Friends & Influence People](http://www.amazon.com/How-Win-Friends-Influence-People/dp/0671027034) and [Pitching Hacks](http://venturehacks.wpengine.com/wp-content/uploads/2009/12/Pitching-Hacks.pdf).